 Herceg Novi Map

-Use this link to Google Maps for an online, interactive version of our Map of Herceg Novi Attractions.
-Visitors can also pick up free Herceg Novi Maps from the Tourist Information Center or any turisticka agencija in Herceg Novi.
+Use this link to Google for an interactive version of our Map of Herceg Novi Attractions below.
+Visitors can also pick up free Herceg Novi Maps from the Tourist Information Center.

 Herceg Novi Travel Tips

 Now that you know all of the best Herceg Novi things to do, we have a few tips for your trip.
-Remember to check out our Travel Tips for Europe Vacations, too.
+Remember to check out our Advice for European Vacations, too.

 How To Get to Herceg Novi

-There is no Herceg Novi Airport; the closest airport is in Dubrovnik, Croatia – but there are nearby airports in Tivat and Podgorica, Montenegro.
-Read our top tips for Finding the Best Airfare and then start your search on Skyscanner.
+There is no Herceg Novi Airport.
+The closest airport is in Dubrovnik, Croatia – but there are nearby airports in Tivat and Podgorica, Montenegro.
+Read our hacks for Finding the Best Airfare and then start your search on Skyscanner.

 Dubrovnik Airport to Herceg Novi

-From the airport, the Dubrovnik – Herceg Novi distance is just 29km (18 miles) – but it does require a border crossing, which can take some time depending on traffic.
+From the airport, the Dubrovnik – Herceg Novi distance is just 18 miles – but it does require a border crossing, which can take some time depending on traffic.

 Private Transfer to Herceg Novi from Dubrovnik Airport

-The easiest way to get from the airport to the city is with a private driver.
-We recommend booking a private transfer online in advance.
+The easiest way to get from the DBV Airport to Montenegro is with a private driver.
+We recommend booking a private transfer in advance.

 Travelers already in Dubrovnik can hop on a regional bus from the Dubrovnik Bus Station.
-The Dubrovnik to Herceg Novi Bus is affordable (about $20 USD) and efficient.
-Although travel times are listed at an hour, our recent ride took about 1.5 hours with only a short time at the border crossing.
+The Dubrovnik to Herceg Novi Bus is affordable (about $20) and efficient.
+Although travel times are listed at an hour, our recent ride took about 1.5 hours even with a quick border crossing.

-Visitors coming from Split, Croatia will not find a Split – Herceg Novi Bus.
-Instead, take a bus (or catamaran) from Split to Dubrovnik and then a bus from Dubrovnik to Herceg Novi.
+Visitors coming from Split, Croatia will not find a direct Herceg Novi Bus.
+Instead, take a bus (or catamaran) from Split to Dubrovnik and then a bus to Herceg Novi.

 Tivat Airport to Herceg Novi

-The Tivat-Herceg Novi Bus is not ideal – as the local buses do not make a stop at the airport.
+The Tivat-Herceg Novi Bus is not ideal – as the local buses do not actually stop at the airport!
 Instead, the best Herceg Novi – Tivat route is with a private driver.

 Podgorica to Herceg Novi

 Getting to Herceg Novi from Podgorica Airport is best with a private driver, as public transit options are slim and complicated.
-We recommend booking a driver from Podgorica to Herceg Novi (and vice versa, from Herceg Novi to Podgorica) – like this one – in advance.
+We recommend booking a driver from Podgorica to Herceg Novi in advance online.

 Getting around Herceg Novi is best done on two feet.
 Many of the lanes are pedestrian only – and the waterfront promenade is a great route to travel between sights, beaches and restaurants.

-That said, nearly all of Herceg Novi sits on a steep hillside – so naturally there are stairs…a lot of stairs.
-In fact, the stairs are impossible to avoid and not in the best condition.
-There are many staircases that connect throughout town, but most are uneven and without railings, so visitors with mobility constraints will want to take that into consideration.
+That said, nearly all of Herceg Novi sits on a steep hillside – so there are stairs…a lot of stairs.
+In fact, they are impossible to avoid and not in the best condition.
+There are many uneven staircases and most are without railings.

 Rent a Car

 Visitors who want the freedom to explore beyond town should consider renting a car.
-Just bear in mind that parking is very limited the road rules are very liberal – so perhaps only rent a car for taking full day trips.
-Before you make your reservation, read our tips for Getting the Best Car Rental.
+Just bear in mind that parking is very limited and the road rules are very liberal.
+Before you make your reservation, read our tips for Getting the Best Car Rental Rates.

 Blue Line Herceg Novi Bus

-There is a local bus in Herceg Novi.
-The Blue Line Bus #1 runs the coastal road from Kamenari (where you can catch the Ferry to Tivat) to Herceg Novi and then on to Igalo.
+The Blue Line Bus #1 runs the coastal road from Kamenari (where you can catch the ferry to Tivat) to Herceg Novi and then on to Igalo.
 The Blue Line #2 bus makes stops in Meljine, Herceg Novi and Igalo.

-Visitors arriving by bus – or traveling to other destinations on Boka Bay – will arrive and depart at the Herceg Novi Bus Station, which is located above the Old Town on the main coastal road (E65).
+Those traveling by bus will arrive and depart at the Herceg Novi Bus Station.
+It is located above the Old Town on the main coastal road (E65).

-Unfortunately, there is no Herceg Novi to Kotor Ferry – travelers need to take a Herceg Novi – Kotor Bus from the main bus station.
+Unfortunately, there is no Herceg Novi to Kotor Ferry.
 Same goes for getting from Herceg Novi to Perast or Budva.

 Best Time To Go to Herceg Novi